dmbarbour/glas/docs/GlasApps.md

 Meanwhile, even where 'fork' is not part of the stable prefix, it can still be useful to model search.
 We would implicitly retry with different responses from 'fork', seeking one that leads to a committing transaction.

 However, fair choice isn't random.
+Scheduling may be predictable for performance reasons.
 Never use `sys.fork()` to roll dice.
-It's perfectly legit for an implementation of fair choice to schedule threads or search in a predictable order.

 ## Random Data

-Stateful APIs for random data are awkward in context of transaction loops and incremental computing.
-A good alternative is to sample a cryptographically random field.
-This could be implemented using HMAC or similar methods.
-To robustly partition the field of random numbers while respecting orthogonal persistence, we might align the field to the database.
+Random data needs attention for stability and performance in context of incremental computing, distribution, and orthogonal persistence.
+I've decided against a global CPRNG in this role because dealing with state and read-write conflicts becomes awkward.
+A viable alternative is to 'sample' a stable, cryptographically random field.

+* `sys.random(Index, N)` - on the first call for any pair of arguments, returns a cryptographically unpredictable number in range `[0,N)` with a uniform distribution.
+Subsequent calls with the same arguments will return the same number within a runtime.

+To ensure robust partitioning, Index might be a database name.
+This API can be implemented statelessly via HMAC, with configuration of initial entropy.
+Users may always roll their own stateful PRNGs or CPRNGs.

 ## Time